mercadopago/devsite-docs/guides/additional-content/how-tos/improve-approval.en.md

 In these cases, the `status_detail` field may return: `cc_rejected_call_for_authorize`, `cc_rejected_card_disabled`, `cc_rejected_duplicated_payment`, `cc_rejected_insufficient_amount`

 ### Payments rejected due to fraud prevention

-AWhen paying, both the issuing bank and Mercado Pago do a series of checks.
+When paying, both the issuing bank and Mercado Pago do a series of checks.
 If our anti-fraud system detects any unusual movement that characterizes a scam or fraud, it will be blocked.

 In these cases, the `status_detail` field may return: `cc_rejected_blacklist`, `cc_rejected_high_risk`